sirt3tris/ArtifactSurvey/index.md

 </p>

 There is an incredible consistency in the pattern of positive aspects listed by both groups of player.
 Gameplay, strategy and aesthetics are at the top 3, followed by the lore, competitivity, sound effects, market and innovation.
 Also regarding the negative aspects of the game, there seem to be a general agreement between frequent and infrequent players.
-Rewards, RNG and card balance are the top 3 are some discrepancies between the two groups.
-Frequent pla
+Rewards, RNG and card balance appear in the top 3 for both groups, with infrequent players stressing more on the randomness of the game and frequent players highlignting the lack of rewards.
+Even if mentioned by many players in both groups, monetization surprisingly fail to reach the top 3.
+In line with the previous game experience evaluation, we find more complaints regarding the gameplay from the infrequent player side, whereas missing features (such as game replays and after-match stats) are exclusively mentioned by frequent players together with the social aspects of the game.